Upcoming NORBIS courses

 The following NORBIS courses are currently available:

-- Genetic epidemiology and genome-wide association analyses (GENESTAT), June 4-8 2018 at University of Bergen, by Håkon K. Gjessing.
+- Genetic epidemiology and genome-wide association analyses, May 4-8 at UiB by Håkon Gjessing

-- Genome sequencing technologies, assembly, variant calling and statistical genomics, 22 October – 1 November 2018 at University of Oslo, by Torbjørn Rognes & Lex Nederbragt.
+- Genome sequencing technologies, assembly, variant calling and statistical genomics, October 19-30 with exam November 27th, at UiO by Torbjørn Rognes

 Would you like to organise a NORBIS course?
 We welcome proposals for new or existing courses, please view this page for more information about our courses and how to prepare one.